This post may contain affiliate links. Please read our disclosure policy.

 - Banana: Use a very ripe banana for these pancakes.
 The riper they are the more sweetness they have and they also contain more nutrients than unripe ones.
 It’s a great way to use up any bananas you have!

 - Flour: I like to add just a little whole wheat flour, it really adds to the texture.
+The recipe will work well with other kinds of flour too, including gluten-free.

 How do you make banana egg pancakes